Skip to main content

 Biography

 Dr. Filip Viskupič is an Assistant Professor of Political Science in the School of American and Global Studies.
 He is also a Research Associate at The SDSU Poll and the Editor of Journal of Undergraduate Research.
-His research is interdisciplinary in scope and lies at the intersection of political science, psychology, and public health.
+His research is interdisciplinary in scope and lies at the intersection of political science, public health and psychology.

 Education